 “Can you give me a moment, Ed?”

-Ed’s feed cut out.
-Alan took in the snowy landscape around him, the rugged expanse mirroring the uncharted territory he was being asked to navigate.
+Alan took in a deep breath, and scanned the rugged, snow-capped mountains that surrounded him.
 This new feature was audacious, to say the least, maybe even reckless.
 Ed was ambitious with his timelines.
 But he’d always been straight with Alan, and he seemed confident this was ready for mass adoption.
-Besides, and perhaps most importantly, Alan really wanted those credits.
+Besides, and perhaps most importantly, Alan wanted those credits.

 “I’ll take the job.”